Old YMCA Building

 Good urban planning includes green spaces that allow the city to “breath” and open public spaces that allow the population to congregate.
 By 1857 Isaiah D. Hart, the founder of Jacksonville, had already designated a space as a park or a public space.
 Mr. Hart’s decision to designate this space as a town square was probably influenced by urban planning dating back to Medieval Europe where cities were planned around plazas.

-The City of Jacksonville owns and manages over 400 parks, below is a list of some of the historic parks in Jacksonville:
+The City of Jacksonville owns and manages over 400 parks; below is a list of some of the historic parks in Jacksonville:

-- A. Phillip Randolph Heritage Park
+- A. Philip Randolph Heritage Park

 - Confederate Park